-Cockroaches contaminate food with their feces (bowel movement/stool).
-Their feces have an oily liquid in it that smells very bad.
-It can make the whole room smell.
-Even utensils that seem to be clean can smell.
+Cockroaches contaminate (put harmful germs on) food with their feces (poop).
+Their feces have an oily liquid that smells bad.
+This liquid can make a whole room smell.
+Even utensils that seem clean can smell.

-Whether you decide to do it yourself or hire a licensed pest control provider, the best way to control or get rid of cockroaches is to use several methods at the same time.
-This is called integrated pest management:
+You can treat an infestation yourself or hire a licensed pest control provider.
+But whatever you choose, the best way to control or get rid of cockroaches is integrated pest management.
+This means using more than one of the following methods at the same time:

 read the label and follow the directions and safety precautions.